pirsarandib/sql_project_data_jobs/README.md

 ### 3. What Are the Most Demanded Skills for Remote Data Analyst Jobs?
-**Insights:** This analysis provides a clear picture of the most sought-after skills for remote Data Analyst roles, guiding professionals on where to focus their skill development.
+This analysis provides a clear picture of the most sought-after skills for remote Data Analyst roles, guiding professionals on where to focus their skill development.

 ```sql
 SELECT